 Credit Review provides an independent, ongoing assessment of credit exposure and related credit risk management processes across Northern Trust.
 The scope of Credit Review activities includes all client-related transactions that give rise to credit exposure and processes that are designed to manage or monitor such exposure.
-Credit exposure includes credit risk inherent in the entire portfolio, as well as individual credits or transactions in the form of direct outstandings, potential exposure and contingent liabilities that are on- or off-balance-sheet.
+Credit exposure includes credit risk inherent in the entire portfolio, as well as individual credits or transactions in the form of direct outstandings, potential exposure and contingent liabilities that are on- or off-balance sheet.

-Global Compliance Testing
+Global Compliance Testing and Independent Verification

-Global Compliance testing evaluates the effectiveness of procedures and controls designed to comply with relevant laws and regulations, as well as corresponding Northern Trust policies governing regulatory compliance activities.
-Global Compliance Testing identifies weaknesses that could result in regulatory compliance violations or risks to Northern Trust's businesses and monitors action plans designed to mitigate those weaknesses.
+Global Compliance Testing evaluates the effectiveness of procedures and controls designed to comply with relevant laws and regulations, as well as corresponding Northern Trust policies governing regulatory compliance activities.

+Global Compliance Testing identifies weaknesses that could result in regulatory compliance violations or risks to Northern Trust's businesses, and monitors action plans designed to mitigate those weaknesses.
 Oversight of Global Compliance Testing activities is provided by the Compliance & Ethics Oversight Committee.

-Also included is a Basel Independent Verification program that promotes rigor and accuracy in Northern Trust's ongoing compliance with Basel III requirements.
+Also included is an Independent Verification program that promotes rigor and accuracy in Northern Trust's ongoing compliance with Basel III requirements and adherence to Enhanced Prudential Standards, including Liquidity Stress Testing.
 The program independently verifies Northern Trust's advanced systems in order to comply with the qualification requirements related to the AIRB and AMA approaches.
-The Basel Independent Verification program assesses the effectiveness of the Credit Risk, Operational Risk, Market Risk, Capital Adequacy and Disclosure frameworks.
-The Basel Independent Verification team presents an annual assessment report of its findings to the Business Risk Committee, who is required to annually review the effectiveness of, and approve, Northern Trust's advanced systems.
+In addition, Independent Verification performs conceptual soundness evaluations of proposed changes to the Bank's advanced systems prior to notification to regulatory authorities as required in Basel Coordination Committee Bulletin 14-2.
+The Independent Verification program assesses the effectiveness of the Credit Risk, Operational Risk, and Market Risk frameworks.
+The Independent Verification to report of its findings to the Business Risk Committee, who is required to review and approve the effectiveness of Northern Trust's advanced systems on an annual basis.